pvaswindas/AWS-HOSTING-EC2-NGINX-DJANGO-POSTGRES/README.md

 - Select the SSH client and copy the SSH login command from the Example section (ssh -i key_.pem ec2-user@your-ec2-instance-public-ip).

 ### Changing permissions to the .pem file:
-- Open Command Prompt (or Terminal) in the directory where the .pem file is located.
+- Open Command Prompt/ Git Bash (I prefer Git Bash) in the directory where the .pem file is located.
 - Enter the command to change the .pem file permissions, setting it to read-only for the owner:

   `Make sure to replace "key_name.pem" with the actual name of your .pem file.`

+  If you are using Git Bash, you can execute Linux commands.
+Git Bash on Windows supports Linux commands.

   - For Linux: "chmod 400 key_name.pem"
   - For Windows: "icacls key_name.pem /inheritance:r /grant:r %USERNAME%:R"